Buxton Mountain Time Trial

 The Buxton Mountain Time Trial is organised by Buxton Cycling Club on behalf of Cycling Time Trials and is traditionally held annually on Good Friday each year.

-Headquarters are expected to be located at Flash Village Hall.
+Headquarters were at Flash Village Hall.

 Queries about the event should be sent to the event organiser. firstname.lastname@example.org